jmiba/De-Gruyter-Brill-RSS-Feeds/README.md

 - Bibliothek Forschung und Praxis (ahead-of-print) via `bfp/rss.php`, served at [https://www.jensmittelbach.de/bfp/rss.php](https://www.jensmittelbach.de/bfp/rss.php)
 - Information - Wissenschaft & Praxis (ahead-of-print) via `iwp/rss.php`, served at [https://www.jensmittelbach.de/iwp/rss.php](https://www.jensmittelbach.de/iwp/rss.php)

+The feeds primarily track the **ahead-of-print** sections provided by De Gruyter/Brill.
+> [!NOTE]
+> **Fallback Mechanism**: If the "Ahead of Print" section is empty or unavailable for a journal, the script automaticaly falls back to fetching articles from the **latest published issue**.
+This ensures the feed remains active and provides content even when no articles are currently in the "Ahead of Print" queue.

-Both feeds track the ahead-of-print sections provided by De Gruyter/Brill for their respective journals, parse the article abstracts and metadata, and expose them as RSS 2.0 feeds for easier consumption in feed readers.
+The scripts parse the article abstracts and metadata and expose them as RSS 2.0 feeds for easier consumption in feed readers.

 ## Suggested feed readers
 - [Feedly](https://feedly.com) (Web, iOS, Android): great for cross-device syncing and powerful search/saved keyword alerts.